ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-1-3-to-2-0.md

 ## Step 7: Upgrade your modules

-Check out the [Add-on Store](http://www.pyrocms.com/store) to see if the modules you use have been upgraded to be compatible with PyroCMS 2.0.
+Check out the [Add-on Store](http://www.pyrocms.com/store) to see if the modules you use have been upgraded to be compatible with NitroCMS 2.0.